mattlama/terraformy/README.md

 An example of Security Group creation can be found [here](https://github.com/mattlama/terraformy/tree/master/examples/security-groups)

 #### ECS Cluster
 ECS creation still needs more work done to it.
 Currently it works by setting `ecs_type` to either "FARGATE" or "EC2" and it will attempt to create a cluster using the VPC and Security Groups used above.
-If no VPC was provided than no ECS cluster will be created
+If no VPC was provided then no ECS cluster will be created
 ```
 ecs_type = [] # Default.
 Will not create a cluster
 ecs_type = ["EC2"] # Creates an EC2 cluster